The 18th Letter

-The 18th Letter is the debut solo album by American emcee Rakim, It was released on November 4, 1997, through Universal Records in the United States.
+The 18th Letter is the debut solo album by American emcee Rakim.
+It was released on November 4, 1997, through Universal Records in the United States.
 The album features production by DJ Clark Kent, Pete Rock, Father Shaheed, Nick Wiz and DJ Premier.
 It contains lyrical themes that concern hip hop's golden age, Rakim's rapping prowess, and the state of hip hop.

 Background

-It is his first release of new material, following a five-year hiatus after Don't Sweat the Technique (1992) as duo Eric B. & Rakim.
+The album was Rakim's first release of new material following a five-year hiatus after Don't Sweat the Technique (1992) as duo Eric B. & Rakim.
 The album's title refers to the letter "R" being the eighteenth letter of the English alphabet.

 Deluxe version

 A deluxe version of The 18th Letter was sold with the compilation disc The Book of Life (UD2-53111), an Eric B. & Rakim greatest hits collection.
 The Book of Life was also issued separately as a double vinyl LP.

 Commercial performance

 The 18th Letter debuted at number four on the U.S. Billboard 200 chart and was certified Gold in the United States.